-In March 2008, BCP set up a new company, Bangchak Biofuel Co., Ltd. (BBF), for bio-diesel production and distribution.
+In March 2008, BCP set up a new company, Bangchak Biofuel Co., Ltd. (BBF), to produce and distribute bio-diesel.
 The company is a joint venture between BCP (70% ownership) and Universal Adsorbent and Chemical Co., Ltd., a chemical trading company (30%).
-The plant will be located adjacent to BCP's distribution center in Bang Pa-in district, Ayudhya province, and have a production capacity of 300,000 liters per day.
+BBF's plant will be located adjacent to BCP's distribution center in Bang Pa-in district, Ayudhya province, and will have a production capacity of 300,000 liters per day.
 TRC Construction PLC was awarded the contract for engineering, procurement and construction (EPC).
 The total project cost is approximately Bt1,000 million, with a debt to equity ratio of 2.5:1.
-BBF signed a loan agreement with the Krung Thai Bank to provide total loans of Bt950 million, of which 75% is a long term loan.
+BBF signed a loan agreement with Krung Thai Bank PLC to provide total loans of Bt950 million, of which 75% is a long-term loan.
 Construction will take 15 months and the production is planned to commence by the second half of 2009.